qnxor/macoh/README.md

 MacOH
 =====

 Small tool for Mac OS X that automatically downloads and installs the needed tools and a video, then transcodes (x264) the video using all cores, monitoring CPU temperature and frequency which are then plotted versus time.
 Overheating and/or throttling, if any, are easily spotted.
-See a [sample graph output](http://www.damtp.cam.ac.uk/research/afha/people/bogdan/macoh/graph.png) (no thorttling).
+See a [sample graph output](http://www.damtp.cam.ac.uk/research/afha/people/bogdan/macoh/graph.png) (no throttling).

 For now, this automatically does the following: